-Coming to counselling for the first time can be daunting.
-But everyone experiences difficulties at certain points during their lives.
-You may be feeling stress, anxiety or panic, depression, be experiencing relationship or family issues, or have undergone a significant life event such as a bereavement, illness or redundancy.
+Many of us experience difficulties at one time or another during our lives.
+You may be feeling stressed, anxious, depressed or have relationship/family issues, or there has been a significant life event such as a bereavement, illness or redundancy.
 Or perhaps you just have a general sense of feeling low, lonely or isolated and don't understand why.
-Asking for help with these issues is a positive step.
+Seeking help is a positive step.

 Training, qualifications & experience